UrbanOS-Public/smartcitiesdata/apps/andi/README.md

 `mix test.integration`

+Individual files can be run using the following command:

+`mix test.integration /path/to/file.exs`

+Individual tests can be run by adding the test's line number to the end of the file:

+`mix test.integration /path/to/file.exs:10`

 ## Documentation

 For details on how to use the ANDI API, please review the Postman collection located [here](https://github.com/UrbanOS-Public/smartcitiesdata/blob/master/apps/andi/ANDI.postman_collection.json).